 - Osteonecrosis After Contralateral in Situ Prophylactic Pinning for a Slipped Capital Femoral Epiphysis

 - because acetabulum is fully formed by time SCFE occurs & dysplasia is unlikely;

-- proximal femur may show concavity of the inferior region of the head neck junction, loss of concavity of the superior head and neck junction;
+- proximal femur may show concavity of the inferior region of the head neck junction, loss of concavity of the superior head

 - Subclinical subcapital femoral epiphysis.
 Relationship to osteoarthritis of the hip.